Realtor shows house to Asian-American couple.

 Step 2: Write A Variance Letter

-You’ll want to be clear and concise on what you want to do with your property and why you need a variance to the zoning law.
+You’ll want to be clear and concise about what you want to do with your property and why you need a variance to the zoning law.
 Address your letter to the members of the zoning board and include detailed information on:

 • The specific zoning law or ordinance in question